 Persons with disabilities often face increased healthcare needs and barriers to access health care, leading to greater associated costs.
-They frequently require access to both general and specialized health services due to underlying conditions and specific impairments.
-Consequently, they report poorer health status, more limited access to healthcare, and are more likely to encounter catastrophic health expenditures.
-Social protection systems can alleviate these financial barriers, thus enhancing healthcare access.
+They frequently require access to both general and specialist health services due to underlying conditions and specific impairments.

-Access to healthcare is often hindered by physical and informational inaccessibility, discrimination, and lack of specialized care.
+Access to healthcare is often hindered by physical and informational inaccessibility, discrimination, and lack of specialised care.
 Women and girls with disabilities face additional prejudices, particularly in seeking sexual and reproductive health care.
 The quality of care received may be compromised, necessitating travel to major cities or even abroad.

-Health care related costs for persons with disabilities and their families include
+Health care related costs for persons with disabilities and their families include;

-- direct medical costs for general and specialized health services, assistive devices, and long-term - direct non-medical costs like transportation and personal assistance; - indirect costs like loss of income of person themselves and their accompanying family members especially when frequent medical visits are required.
+- direct medical costs for general and specialist health services, assistive devices, and long-term care; - direct non-medical costs like transportation and personal assistance; - indirect costs like loss of income of person themselves and their accompanying family members especially when frequent medical visit are required.